isStarLight/isStarLight/README.md

-- I’m O.J
+- Hi, I'm John.
-- I’m interested in building systems that solve problems for Africans
+- I’m interested in building systems that solve problems for people.
 - I’m currently learning Rust for Systems Engineering
 - I’m looking to collaborate on cool projects.
 - 📫 You can reach me via starLight376@proton.me